 Little girl got her apron on and even asked for her bandanna to “protect her hair”.
 She’s rockin’ it.
 And I gotta tell ya that that’s the best part about this paint – safe to use around my kids and so easy to apply that even a toddler can do it.

 Once two coats were applied and cured, little girl and I distressed the paint to give it dimension.
-Then, out came Gator Hide to give it long-lasting protection.
+Then, I applied a poly topcoat to give it long-lasting protection.

 Ready to see our new and improved farmhouse side table?
 Here it is!

-It’s looking refreshed and has that look we’re after by just updating the paint and pull.
+It’s looking refreshed already.
+It has that look we’re after by just updating the paint and pull.
 I happened to have a spare antique glass knob that suit this just right.

 Little girl even helped me pick out some wallpaper from my vintage stash to line the drawer.
 She’s such an awesome helper!